X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Introduction

-Table \ref{tab:W} summarizes the criteria for the expected absorption for Thomson thin medium, and Tables \ref{tab:reflective} and \ref{tab:reprossesing} do so for the Thomson thick case, for a reflective and a reprocessing boundary, accordingly.
+Table \ref{tab:W} summarizes the criteria for the expected absorption for the Thomson thin medium, and Tables \ref{tab:reflective} and \ref{tab:reprossesing} do so for the Thomson thick case, for reflective and reprocessing boundaries, respectively.
 These tables are intended to be used without detailed knowledge of the rest of the paper.